-This easy and delicious basic kick ass pasta salad recipe will feed a small crowd.
+This easy and delicious basic kick ass pasta salad recipe will easily feed a crowd.
 Made with broccoli, cauliflower, carrots, wacky mac veggie pasta, cheese, ham, & Italian dressing.
-It’s basically a full meal in one dish.
-This is one of those crowd-pleasing bad ass salads to keep in your recipe box to use over and over.
+It’s basically a full meal all in one dish.
+This is one of those crowd-pleasing bad ass salads that you need to keep in your recipe box to use time and time again.

 My mom makes this HEAVENLY basic pasta salad recipe with Italian dressing all of the time, and though it is very different from my own pasta salad recipe from scratch, it is one that I cannot avoid posting ;).
 I love that it has such a variety of veggies, has a really good source of protein, and even tastes as good as it looks!